pokt-network/poktroll/docusaurus/docs/user_guide/check-balance.md

 :::tip

 For network-specific balance queries or when accessing a remote node, use the --node flag to specify the node endpoint.
-For example, for a testnet node, you could use --node=https://testnet-validated-validator-rpc.poktroll.com/.
-This flag is crucial for accurate and up-to-date balance information.
+For example, for a testnet node, you could use `--node=https://testnet-validated-validator-rpc.poktroll.com/`.

 :::